grafana/loki/docs/sources/configure/_index.md

 [shutdown_delay: <duration> | default = 0s]

 # Namespace of the metrics that in previous releases had cortex as namespace.
-# This setting is deprecated and removed in the next minor release.
+# This setting is deprecated and will be removed in the next minor release.
 # CLI flag: -metrics-namespace
 [metrics_namespace: <string> | default = "loki"]
 ```